knutkirkhorn/cryptoneversleeps/README.md

 # cryptoneversleeps

-> DCA crypto bot for buying in the weekend
+> DCA crypto bot that only buys on weekends

 It buys crypto of your desire using the [Firi API](https://developers.firi.com) and notifies on Discord when buys are made.